phongduong/my-portfolio/data/posts/deploy-draft-and-production-netlify-site-with-cli.md

 netlify deploy
 ```

-It will deploy to a draft URL.
+It will deploy to your deploy directory and return a draft URL.
 You can use this URL for previewing and testing

 ## Production deploy